NHSDigital/dtos-cohort-manager/README.md

 ### 4. Optional: Azure Functions Core Tools

-Install only if you plan on running the functions outside of docker/ podman
+Install only if you plan on running the functions outside of Docker/ Podman

 Azure Function Core Tools lets you develop and test your functions on your local computer.
 To install, press `ctrl/ command + shift + P` and enter `Azure Functions: Install or Update Azure Functions Core Tools`